Lead service line: European Union

-On 3 November 1998, the European Union adopted Directive 98/83/EC to set standards on drinking water.
+On 3 November 1998, the European Union adopted Directive 98/83/EC to set standards for drinking water.
 This included a plan to lower the lead contamination in the water distribution systems of member states.
 The Directive sets the maximum lead concentration in drinking water at 0.025 mg/L by 2003, and 0.01 by 2013.

-A study in 1999 gave an estimate of the lead service lines in some European countries.
-Ireland, United Kingdom, France, Portugal, and Belgium all had higher percentages of lead lines ranging between 15% and 51%.
-Germany, Spain, Italy, Luxembourg, Netherlands had between 3% and 9%, while Denmark and Greece had less than 1%.
+A study in 1999 gave an estimate of the percentage of lead service lines in some European countries.
+Ireland, the United Kingdom, France, Portugal, and Belgium all had higher percentages of lead lines ranging between 15% and 51%.
+Germany, Spain, Italy, Luxembourg, and the Netherlands had between 3% and 9%, while Denmark and Greece had less than 1%.

-The approaches to reduce lead exposure in water distribution systems to meet that goal have also been different.
-For example, the United Kingdom took the short- and medium-term strategy of dosing the water with orthophosphate as a corrosion control measure and considered lead service line replacement as the long-term strategy.
-By 2010 (3 years before the new lower standard), 95% of public water supplies were treated with orthophosphate.
-The tests had 99.8% compliance of 0.025 mg/L 2003 standard and 99.0% compliance of 0.01 mg/L 2013 standard.
-However, many other European countries considered the practice of adding orthophosphate to the water supply to be undesirable as it would result in sewage with higher concentrations of nutrient.
+Approaches to reduce lead exposure in water distribution systems to meet that goal have also differed.
+For example, the United Kingdom took the short- and medium-term strategy of dosing the water with orthophosphate as a corrosion-control measure and considered lead service line replacement as the long-term strategy.
+By 2010 (three years before the new lower standard), 95% of public water supplies were treated with orthophosphate.
+The tests had 99.8% compliance with the 2003 0.025 mg/L standard and 99.0% compliance with the 2013 0.01 mg/L standard.
+However, many other European countries considered the practice of adding orthophosphate to the water supply to be undesirable, as it would result in sewage with higher concentrations of nutrient.
 That could potentially create problems of harmful algal blooms.
 An example of a country that took another approach was Germany.
-The southern part of Germany had prohibited lead pipes more than 100 years ago.
+The southern part of Germany had prohibited lead pipes since the early 1900s.
 However, northern Germany continued to use lead pipes until the 1970s.
-The approach to meet the new standard for Germany was to put a focus on getting rid of lead service lines.
-Water utilities in northern Germany had already been working on lead service line replacements since the adoption of the Directive, in order to meet the 2003 standard.
+Germany's approach to meet the new standard was to focus on the removal of lead service lines.
+Water utilities in northern Germany had already been working on lead service line replacements since the adoption of the Directive in order to meet the 2003 standard.

 Canada

 In 1992, the federal government set the guideline to have the Maximum Allowable Concentration (MAC) of lead in drinking water at 0.01 mg/L. On 8 March 2019, Health Canada updated the guideline to lower the MAC of lead to 0.005 mg/L, one of the lowest values in the world.
-Regulation of these guidelines are performed at the provincial level, and is inconsistent.
+Regulation of these guidelines is performed at the provincial level, and is inconsistent.

 On 4 November 2019, Concordia University published a year-long study which found that one-third of water samples from 11 major Canadian cities tested higher for MAC of lead than the national guideline, with the highest levels recorded from samples in Montreal, Prince Rupert, and Regina.
 It was also found that some municipalities only had estimates on the number of lead service lines still in use, with no exact data available.